plone/training/transmogrifier/basics.rst

 Create a Migration Package
 --------------------------

-With `mr.bob <https://mrbob.readthedocs.io/en/latest/>`_ and `bobtemplates.plone <https://docs.plone.org/develop/addons/bobtemplates.plone/docs/>`_,
+With `mr.bob <https://mrbob.readthedocs.io/en/latest/>`_ and bobtemplates.migration,
 you can quickly set up a package for handling migrations:

 .. code-block:: console

-   $ pip install bobtemplates.plone
+   $ pip install bobtemplates.migration
-   $ mrbob -O ploneconf.migration bobtemplates.plone:migration_package
+   $ mrbob -O ploneconf.migration bobtemplates.migration:jsonify

 This command will ask a few questions about the author (you), and what version of Plone you want to use.